nmfs-ost/SSMSE/README.md

 sampling scheme for both scenarios, but it is possible to specify different sampling for each scenario.
-The user could modify this sampling strategy (for example, maybe age composition should also be sampled from FltSvy 2 in Yr 102; the user could add another line to the dataframe in `sample_struct$agecomp`).
+The user could modify this sampling strategy (for example, maybe age composition should also be sampled from fleet 2 in year 102; the user could add another line to the dataframe in `sample_struct$agecomp`).

 Note that length comp (lencomp) includes an `NA` value for year.
 This is